astralfrontier/chaosfrontier-org-wiki/games/silverline/supervillains.md

 * Switch between bestial and brilliant at will

 A lab technician in the Science Sector, smarter than his employers gave him credit for, realized the applications of a nanovirus they were developing for medical purposes, and harnessed it as a weapon of war.
 Now something like a modern-day werewolf, he uses transdermal patches to integrate other kinds of tissue into his own body - growing powerful gorilla arms, cheetah legs, or even splicing several organisms together to become a hybrid nightmare.
+# 4Cast
+A team of villains following a weather theme.
+Their powers are not literally weather manipulation, however.

+* Rain: fast, agile, possibly a speedster or phaser
+* Sleet: ranged blaster
+* Snow: battlefield controller
+* Hail: brick, bruiser